 State below in reasonable detail why Forms 10-K, 20-F, 11-K, 10-Q, 10-D, N-SAR, N-CSR, or the transition report or portion thereof, could not be filed within the prescribed time period.

-The Registrant could not complete the filing of its Annual Report on Form 10-K within the initially prescribed time period due to delays caused by its Audit Committee investigation, which was previously disclosed in the Registrant's Current Report on Form 8-K filed on November 5, 2015, and the subsequent resignation of the Registrant's independent registered public accounting firm, which was previously disclosed in the Registrant's Current Report on Form 8-K filed on February 21, 2017.
-The Audit Committee of TCP’s Board of Directors conducted an internal investigation into certain payments made by the Company’s former Chairman, Ellis Yan, and into potential related party transactions involving Ellis Yan and the Company’s former Vice Chairman, Solomon Yan.
+The Registrant could not complete the filing of its Quarterly Report on Form 10-Q within the initially prescribed time period due to delays caused by its Audit Committee investigation, which was previously disclosed in the Registrant's Current Report on Form 8-K filed on November 5, 2015.
+The Audit Committee of TCP’s Board of Directors conducted an internal investigation into certain payments made by the Company’s Chairman, Ellis Yan, and into potential related party transactions involving Ellis Yan and the Company’s Vice Chairman, Solomon Yan.
 The Audit Committee concluded that: